-- Community members will enjoy a high quality of life and the benefits brought by tourism. - Visitors will learn and practice respect for our community and our fragile and beautiful natural environment. - Tourism will be a year-round industry with the support of the local community and visitors, which will allow local businesses to prosper year-round. - Sedona visitors will be encouraged to stay for extended visits and support quality business practices.
+- Community members enjoy a high quality of life and the benefits brought by tourism. - Visitors learn and practice respect for our community and our fragile and beautiful natural environment. - Tourism fluctuates seasonally, however with the support of the local community as well as visitors, local businesses can prosper year-round. - Sedona visitors are encouraged to stay for extended visits and support quality business practices.